JRDLGH/test/README.md

 # test
-Pushing test really from visual code
+Pushing test really from visual code, working auto or not?